 Skip to content

 As technology such as Internet of Things (IoT) devices get better, more and more city planners are implementing Smart City solutions.
 But are these smart city solutions really improving the lives of its residents, businesses, and visitors?
-This article explores why many smart city solutions are not really beneficial and gives recommendations for implementing people-first smart city solutions.
+This article explores why many smart city solutions are not really beneficial and gives recommendations for implementing people-first Smart City solutions.

 smart city